flutter/website/src/testing/errors.md

 and in release mode this shows a gray background.

-When errors occur without a Flutter callback on the call stack, they are handled by the `Zone` where they occur.
-By default, a `Zone` only prints errors and does nothing else.
+When errors occur without a Flutter callback on the call stack, they are handled by the `PlatformDispatcher`'s error callback.
+By default, this only prints errors and does nothing else.

 You can customize these behaviors, typically by setting them to values in